Git Version Control Introduction

-The keyboard shortcut Ctrl+~ can be used to open a terminal in Visual Studio Code.
+The keyboard shortcut Ctrl+~ can be used to open a terminal in Visual Studio Code for Windows.

 Now you’ll want to open a PowerShell window and navigate to your project directory.
 An excellent tutorial on PowerShell can be found here.
 Please consult your search engine on how to open a terminal on alternative operating systems.

 README.md with the contents of

 # Example Repo.
 For FRC® Robot projects, the below Existing Project commands should be run in the root of a project created by the VS Code WPILib Project Creator.
 More details on the various commands can be found in the subsequent sections.

 > cd "C:\Users\ExampleUser9007\Documents\Example Folder" > git init Initialized empty Git repository in C:/Users/ExampleUser9007/Documents/Example Folder/.git/ > echo "# ExampleRepo" >> README.md > git add README.md > git commit -m "First commit" [main (root-commit) fafafa] First commit 1 file changed, 1 insertions(+), 0 deletions(-) create mode 100644 README.md > git remote add origin https://github.com/ExampleUser9007/ExampleRepo.git > git push -u origin main